wabbajack-tools/mod-lists/bevilex/readme.md

 6. Wabbajack will now download and install the mods specified in the installer.
 The download size is approximately 18GB so this may take a little while.
 The installer should keep you informed of progress.
 7. After the **installation complete** message appears, close the installer.

-### HOTFIX: Replacing the Oblivion INIs in the MO2 Bevilex and Bevilex Extended Profiles

-To address INI issues with the latest version of this list, please replace the Oblivion.ini file in Documents/MyGames/Oblivion, [MO2 Install]/profiles/Bevilex/, and [MO2 Install]/profiles/Bevilex Extended with [this version](https://drive.google.com/open?id=1IxmwXFnjPJcqK7wpQuYKUbhdDIcs0E3v).

 ### Running Better Oblivion Sorting Software (BOSS) with User Rules
 1. Within the Bevilex folder, copy the contents of the **Game Folder Files** folder to your root Oblivion directory (e.g. C:\Steam\steamapps\common\Oblivion for Steam installs).
 2. Run **ModOrganizer.exe** in the Bevilex MO2 folder.